TheOrangeLego/spellchecker.test/README.md

   ( foldl ( lambda ( new-word lst ) ( append ( edits1 new-word ) lst ) ) `() ( edits1 word ) )
 ```

-Running the spell checker with comprehensions took an average of `0.36045` seconds per wrong word, while using folds took around `0.35223` seconds, less than a hundredth of a second difference.
-This contrasts with Python's difference in performance.
-By simply changing `edits2`  from using comprehensions
+Running the spell checker with comprehensions took an average of `0.502` seconds per wrong word, while using folds took around `0.35223` seconds.
+Therefore, utilizing folds benefits the Racket implementation by nearly `0.150` seconds.
+This contrasts with Python, where by simply changing `edits2`  from using comprehensions

 ```
 def edits2( word ):
   return (e2 for e1 in edits1(word) for e2 in edits1(e1))
 ```

-to using folds, or in the case of Python `reduce`,
+to using folds, or in this case of Python's `reduce`,

 ```
 def edits2( word ):
   return reduce( lambda acc, newWord: acc + edits1( newWord ), edits1( word ), [] )
 ```

-the overall runtime increases by a factor of 10, going from around `0.120` seconds to around `1.66` seconds per wrong word.
+the overall runtime increases by a factor of 10, going from around `0.120` seconds for comprehensions to around `1.66` seconds per wrong word with folds.

 ### Concatenation Order